rust-lang/rfcs/text/0000-capture-disjoint-fields.md

 [motivation]: #motivation

 In the rust language today, any variables named within a closure will be fully captured.
-This was simple to implement but is inconstant with the rest of the language because rust normally allows simultaneous borrowing of disjoint fields.
+This was simple to implement but is inconsistent with the rest of the language because rust normally allows simultaneous borrowing of disjoint fields.
 Remembering this exception adds to the mental burden of the programmer and makes the rules of borrowing and ownership harder to learn.

 The following is allowed; why should closures be treated differently?